YouTube Launches In-App Messaging Service That Lets Users Share and Discuss Videos.

 In a blog post on Google Canada's website, there is a video where the new feature has been shown as how this in-app messaging feature works.
 You can share a video with multiple users, chat with them, invite more users, and even reply with additional YouTube video links.
 Moreover, there will be a 'heart' inside the chat thread to express a like for a video or a message.
 YouTube videos will play inside the chat window, without users having to leave it.
 "Not only can you share and receive videos in the app, you can also chat about them right on YouTube, reply with another video, invite others to the conversation, and more." read the Google blog.

 YouTube had briefly tested this feature in May last year without any further details for its rollout.
 It was also constrained only for a few users who were a part of YouTube's testing process.
 This time YouTube has only chosen Canada for the rollout of this feature under a new Sharing tab.
-Google has said in its youtube chat service blog 1 YouTube Chat Serviceblog post that Canadians share 15 percent more videos than an average YouTube user, so it's fair that they should see feature earlier than everybody else.
+Google has said in its blog post that Canadians share 15 percent more videos than an average YouTube user, so it's fair that they should see feature earlier than everybody else.

 But if you are not in Canada and yet are enthusiastic about using this feature, you may need an invite from a friend who is already using this service.
 That could practically happen if your friend resides in Canada, they add you to their chat, or share a video in this fashion.
 After being added, you can share and chat with others as well.